Valley Stream Teachers’ Association

 The teaching staffs from Central High School, Memorial Junior High School, North High School, South High School, Union Free School District Thirteen, Union Free School District Twenty-Four and Union Free School District Thirty account for seven units of the VSTA, while all the office staff in the four districts make up and eighth unit, the teaching assistants make up the ninth, registered nurses make up the tenth, full-time teacher aides make up the eleventh, and security aides in the high school district make up the twelfth.

-The VSTA has a president, two-vice presidents and a secretary-treasurer, each elected by secret ballot by the entire membership of the union.
-The president is responsible for the overall operation of the Valley Stream Teachers’ Association and is assisted by two vice-presidents in carrying out organizational policy and management.
-The secretary-treasurer is primarily responsible for record keeping and accounting and not only submits monthly and yearly financial statements to the Executive Council but files all appropriate reports to the Internal Revenue Service.
+VSTA officers are elected once every three years as required by the constitution.
+The VSTA has a president, three-vice presidents and a secretary-treasurer, each elected by secret ballot by the entire membership of the union.
+The president is responsible for the overall operation of the Valley Stream Teachers’ Association and is assisted by three vice-presidents in carrying out organizational policy and management.
+The secretary-treasurer is primarily responsible for record keeping and accounting and not only submits monthly and yearly financial statements to the Executive Committee but files all appropriate reports to the Internal Revenue Service.

 In addition to the four chief officers of the VSTA, there are eleven Unit Leaders, each directly responsible to his or her own constituency and each is elected solely by that constituency.
 Thus the members of each secondary school building and the members of all four elementary districts elect their own Unit Leader, the office staff members of all four districts combine to elect their Unit Leader, the teaching assistants combine to elect their Unit Leader, the registered nurses combine to elect theirs, full-time aides theirs, and high school district security aides elect theirs.

-Once a year each unit elects a Unit Leader who, in addition to providing services to the members of the Unit, becomes a member of the VSTA Executive Board.
-The Four Chief officers of the VSTA are Executive Board Members as well.
-This Executive Board primarily functions as an advisory body for the VSTA Executive Council and meets at the VSTA office on the first Thursday of each month.
+Once a year each unit elects a Unit Leader who, in addition to providing services to the members of the Unit, becomes a member of the VSTA Executive Committee.
+The Five Chief officers of the VSTA are Executive Committee Members as well.
+This Executive Committee primarily functions as an advisory body for the VSTA Executive Council and meets at the VSTA office on the first Thursday of each month.